5 Myths About Indoor Pools and Lightning

 1. Indoor pool facilities are typically bonded and grounded so they are safe

-While buildings that are bonded and grounded make it easier for lightning to travel to the ground without resistance, they are not completely safe when it comes to water.
+While bonded and grounded buildings that are bonded and grounded make it easier for lightning to travel to the ground without resistance, they are not safe when it comes to water.

 Bonded: All of the metal parts, motors, brackets, cable, and remote panels should be connected (bonded) together to provide a grid.